Government procurement: Tanzania

+Turkey

+Turkey's Law No. 5812 of 2008 governs public procurement.
+This law brought procurement provisions into line with European Union practices, although a European Economic and Social Committee opinion noted in 2011 that there was "room for improvement" in regard to appeal procedures.
+Turkey has observer status with respect to the Government Procurement Agreement.

 Ukraine

 The Ministry of Economic Development and Trade (Ukraine) is an executive authority in charge of coordination of procurement of goods, works and services for public funds.
 The Law "On public procurement" is one of the core legislative bases of the procurement regulations.
 It made electronic public procurement procedures and use of e-procurement system Prozorro mandatory for all procuring entities after August 2016.
 Ukraine joined the Government Procurement Agreement in March 2016.

 United Arab Emirates

 Federal government procurement within the United Arab Emirates is governed by Cabinet Resolution No. 32 of 2014 on Federal Government Procurement Regulation and Storehouse Management in Federal Government, which applies to all supply, works and services purchasing undertaken by the federal government and the federal ministries and governmental agencies (except the Ministry of Defence), and also to independent federal entities such as the General Authority for Civil Aviation, Emirates Real Estate Corporation, FEWA, ESCA, Insurance Authority, Emirates Post Group Holding, National Transport Authority, Telecommunications Regulatory Authority, UAE University and Zayed University.
 UAE Federal Decree No. 12 of the Deputy Supreme Commander of the Armed Forces (1986) applies to armed forces procurement.

-Conditional preferential treatment is afforded under Resolution 32 to corporate suppliers whose capital does not exceed AED 10 million and in which the UAE national shareholding is not less than 51%, and to facilities which are financed by SMEs-supporting funds and governed by federal or local law.
+Conditional preferential treatment is afforded under Resolution 32 to corporate suppliers whose capital does not exceed AED 10 million and in which the UAE national shareholding is not less than 51%, and to facilities which are financed by SME-supporting funds and governed by federal or local law.